SparklingShadow/cows/README.md

-This is an was an assigment to show how the routes work in rails and how to access the console and how to start rails server.
+                                            __**THE COW APP**__

+First use the command `bundle install` in your terminal

+Then in the terminal run `rake db:create` and then run `rake db:migrate` and then run `rake db:seed` Once that is done the app will be populated with 3 Cows and each cow will have a breed.

-To run the app use the command in the terminal `rails s`
+Then use the command `rails s` in the terminal
+This will get the server up and running

-To look into the database run the command `rails c` in the terminal
+To look into the database run the command `rails c` in the terminal This will allow you to move around in the database and see what is in there and even add some data yourself.

-Once the server is running you can see the results of the work buy pasting the address `localhost:3000/cows` which will show you all of the cows that are in the database.
+Once the server is running you can see all of the cows names on the page `localhost:3000/cows` So copy the address `localhost:3000/cows` and paste it in your browser.

-To see the other part of the assigment you will want to use the address `localhost:3000/cows/1` this will show you the first cow that is in the database it has its name and breed.
+Use the address `localhost:3000/cows/1` the same way and you can see the name and breed of the first cow in the database.
+You can also access the other two cows by changing the number at the end of the address. eg) `localhost:3000/cows/2`